msingle/website/src/site/podcast/on-the-metal-13-ken-shirriff.md

 tags: ['post', 'podcast']
 authors: ['bryan-cantrill', 'jessie-frazelle', 'steve-tuck']
 description: |
-  On this episode of On the Metal, we interview Ken Shirriff, long time computer programmer, retro computer aficionado, analog computer programmer, and miner of bitcoin by hand.
+  On this episode of On the Metal, we interview Ken Shirriff, long-time computer programmer, retro computer aficionado, analog computer programmer, and miner of bitcoin by hand.
 Join us as we talk about breaking down silicon wafers, restoring old computers, what computers Ken grew up with,